These Snowman Pretzels are fun snowman desserts that you can make for any winter occasion! Salty and sweet treats that everyone will love!

 Wilton black gel icing

-Orange cake frosting in can or pouch
+Orange icing in a can or pouch

-In a microwave safe bowl, place your almond bark in the microwave.
-Heat it on 50% power in 30 second increments, making sure to stir in between each, until your almond bark is melted.
+In a microwave-safe bowl, place your almond bark in the microwave.
+Heat it on 50% power in 30-second increments, making sure to stir in between each, until your almond bark is melted.

 Immediately place two candy eyes next to each other towards the top of your pretzels and 2 green skittles on each side of the pretzels by the eyes (your earmuffs).